-Most organisations in today's dynamic world make significant changes on a fairly regular basis, be they to business processes; applications; IT systems; or end user environments, many of which can have a significant impact on the threat profile of an organisation and the security arrangements they have in place.
-Consequently, it can be important to carry out a penetration test of a system immediately following a major change to the system itself or to the business environment it supports.
+Most organisations in today's dynamic world make significant changes on a fairly regular basis - to business processes, applications, IT systems or end user environments, to name a few.
+Many changes can have a significant impact on threat profile and security arrangements.
+It is important, therefore, to carry out a penetration test immediately following a major change to the system or the business environment it supports.